OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:72

-And again he denied it, with an oath: “I do not know the man.”
+And once more he denied it, swearing: “I do not know the man.”

 ## Matthew 26:73